roboflow/foundation-vision-benchmark/README.md

 - Comprehensiveness: Does a model provide a comprehensive answer to your question?
 Are details missed?
 - Consistently: Does a model consistently answer questions it can answer?
 Does a model say it cannot help with a question with which it has previously helped?

+## ⚠️ Limitations

+Given the vast array of possibilities with vision models, no set of tests, this one included, can comprehensively evaluate what a model can do; this repository is a starting point for exploration.

 ## 🦸 Contribute

 We would love your help in making this repository even better!
 Whether you want to